Javi Martínez: International career

-Martínez played once in the final stages, replacing the injured Xabi Alonso for the final 20 minutes of the group stage 2–1 win against Chile on 25 June, as Spain emerged victorious in the tournament.
+Martínez played once in the 2010 World Cup, replacing Xabi Alonso for the final 20 minutes of an 2–1 win against Chile in the group stage on 25 June, as Spain emerged victorious in the tournament.
 He returned to the under-21 setup for the 2011 European Championships in Denmark, captaining the nation to its third title in the category.

-Martínez also appeared in one game at UEFA Euro 2012 for the eventual champions, again substituting Alonso midway through the second half, this time against the Republic of Ireland in the group stage (4–0 success).
-He was described by del Bosque as "a complete player", with the manager comparing him to Patrick Vieira; additionally, he was part of the squad at the 2012 Summer Olympics, which ended in group phase elimination.
+Martínez also appeared in one game at UEFA Euro 2012 for the eventual champions, again substituting Alonso midway through the second-half, this time in a 4–0 win against the Republic of Ireland in the group stage.
+He was described by del Bosque as "a complete player", with the manager comparing him to Patrick Vieira; additionally, he was part of the squad at the 2012 Summer Olympics, which ended in group stage elimination.

 Martínez was named in Spain's 30-man provisional squad for the 2014 FIFA World Cup, as well as the final 23-man squad for the tournament.
-He made his tournament debut in the second group game, starting against Chile in the Maracanã in place of Gerard Piqué in a 0–2 loss that confirmed elimination for the Europeans.
+He made his debut in the tournament in the group stage, against Chile in Maracanã starting in place of Gerard Piqué in a 0–2 defeat that confirmed elimination for the defending world-champions.

 Style of play

 Martínez is a versatile player who can play both as a holding midfielder and as a centre-back; he is also capable of playing as a sweeper in a three-man back-line in a 3–4–3 or 3–5–2 formation, due to his ability to play the ball out from the back.
-His versatility enabled Bayern Munich's effective adoption of a flexible tactical approach under manager Pep Guardiola, allowing the team to switch between different formations throughout the course of a single match.
+His versatility enabled Bayern Munich's effective adoption of a flexible tactical approach under Pep Guardiola, allowing the team to switch between different formations throughout the course of a single match.
 In addition to his good tackling, physical power, ability in the air, and defensive awareness, Martínez has also stood out for his passing ability, technique, and vision, as well as his strong mentality, which also enable him to play in a variety of midfield roles, including as a deep-lying playmaker.
 Ahead of Euro 2012, Garth Crooks described Martínez as "as silky as a bar of Toblerone."

 Personal life

 Martínez's older brother, Álvaro, was also a footballer, who played as a defender.
-Having played mainly in the lower leagues, he had a brief spell in the second division with SD Eibar.
+Having played mainly in the lower leagues, he had a brief spell in the second division with Eibar.

 Javi has cited Álvaro as being a positive influence over his early career.

 In addition to his native Spanish, Martínez also speaks German and English.